gaxmann/gordonssunclock/README.md

-# Gordon's Sun Clock – Natural Time ☀️
+# Gordon's Sun Clock – Natural Time since 2019 ☀️

 <img src="res/icon.png" width="48" height="48" align="left">**A single-hand clock with a dial that changes daily, based on the rhythms of nature and the stars.
 It shows the position of the sun and the starry sky – a new way of displaying time that moves in harmony with the seasons**